Faith2421/firstForm-/README.md

-# wpm-website
-Its a livestock management  with simple CRUD functions.
+a simple form ,for a uni student ,with simple input types